arnavt78/Popup-Prompt/README.md

 ### Constant: `AVAILABLE_VALUES`

+**Deprecation warning!
+This variable has been deprecated since _v1.2.0_.
+It has not been updated since then.
+Use with caution.**

-`AVAILABLE_VALUES` shows the available values for the methods, since PowerShell has limited values for specific parameters.
+`AVAILABLE_VALUES` shows the available values for the methods, as sometimes, you can only use specific values.

 If you get stuck on what values are available, you can simply `console.log` it, and see an object with each method.

 You may be a bit stuck on what `AVAILABLE_VALUES` prints out, so let's do it _now_!